HL7/data-access-policies/input/pagecontent/consent.md

 * provisionReference[+] = Reference(Permission/ex-permission-intermediate-not-authoredby)
 ```

-TODO: When this IG can be built with the proposed R6 ballots, we can have an example.
-For now the above is sufficent.
+TODO: R5 ballot3 will be needed for this example.